 Shareholders outside of North America whose brokers are part of the CREST share settlement system are experiencing somewhat longer delays in receiving their shares.
 Fury has confirmed with its transfer agent, Computershare, that all Fury, Tier One and Sombrero Resources shares have been deposited into the CREST account within DTC.
 Euroclear UK & Ireland Ltd (“Euroclear”) are the owner/operator of the CREST system.
 CREST International will hold the shares in DTC as custodian for Euroclear.
 Euroclear then issues CDIs (CREST depository interests) through the CREST system to CREST participants.
 Shareholders who have not received their shares should notify their broker, a CREST participant, who will need to speak with Euroclear to try to alleviate these delays.

-This FAQ is as of November 13, 2020 and may be updated from time to time.
+These FAQs are as of November 13, 2020 and may be updated from time to time.